david-salvador/testing-cypress/README_UNIT.md

 >The mere pressence of an argument indicates fasmine that this is an __async__ test; so ti will not consider itself __ended__ after running the __sync__.
 The gamma section, needs to call the done() method before the default 5s timeout!.

 > __Problem__: setTimeout is not so maintainable
+---
 ### 27. Async Utilitities: because setTimeout is not so maintainable.
+As `async` operations make it hard to know when the test is going to be completed.

 Utilities to handle async op's in `components` and `services`?
 > [async-examples.spec.ts](./src/app/components/courses/home/async-examples.spec.ts) : a test suite not linked to any angular implementation, for reference.

 > see 4-(26, 27)
+---
 ### 28. fakeAsync
 fakeSync: testing zone; allows simulating passing of time :-)